Signed in as:

 filler@godaddy.com

 Mycelium and mycological applications have enormous potential to benefit the health of both people and our planet.
 We are committed to advancing our research in eco-friendly mycology, exploring new and innovative ways to connect mycological applications to both human and planetary health, including the development of mushroom supplements and sustainable fungi solutions through our mycology services.
+Additionally, the insights gained from mycology services can lead to innovative sustainable fungi solutions, further enhancing the role of mycelium in our ecosystem.

-Mycelium can be found underfoot with nearly every footstep on a lawn, field, or forest floor.
-It has been concluded that as much as 90% of land plants are in a mutually beneficial relationship with mycelial networks.
+As much as 90% of land plants are in a mutually beneficial relationship with mycelial networks.
 The activities of mycelium, a key component in eco-friendly mycology, help heal and steer ecosystems on their evolutionary path, acting as a recycling mechanism to nourish other members of the ecological communities.
 Additionally, mushroom supplements derived from these sustainable fungi solutions are gaining popularity for their health benefits, while mycology services are increasingly recognized for their role in promoting biodiversity.

 *These statements have not been evaluated by the Food and Drug Administration.
 These products are not intended to diagnose, treat, cure, or prevent any disease.